This Is What “Never Settle for Mediocrity” Gets Wrong

 - Outperform the people around you

-But over time, it can slowly disconnect people from the very things that make life feel meaningful:
+But over time, it can slowly pull people away from the very things that make life feel meaningful:

 - Enjoyment